melles1991/usecuewebsite/_posts/2016-04-21-two-viewports-to-rule-them-all.md

 This means that the desktop version does not need to have any responsive features.
 You can use simple floats and all sizes can be measured in pixels.
 The phone version&nbsp;will override these sizes where needed.
 Most of the time this means applying 'float: none' and 'width: 100%' to these elements.&nbsp;

-Using this technique&nbsp;you can make ANY website responsive in less than 3 hours.
+Feeling fancy?
+Add an in-between version for portrait tablets.
+Know that using this technique&nbsp;you can make ANY website responsive in less than 3 hours.

 > "After 14h straight I think it’s time I call it a day… responsive design is hard"

 I found the above quote on Twitter.
 Do you feel the same?
 Try this technique!
-It will surely change your perspective.
+It will change your perspective.

-PS.&nbsp;If you want to go all fancy, you can add an in-between version for portrait tablets.